Batched Point Location in SINR Diagrams via Algebraic Tools: Concluding remarks

 We note that our results are general, in the sense that analogous results can be obtained for diagrams that are induced by other inequalities similar to the SINR inequality.

-Finally, on a larger scale, we are interested in further applications where algebraic and geometric tools can be combined to achieve significant improvements.
+Finally, on a larger scale, we are interested in other instances where algebraic and geometric tools can be combined to achieve significant results that are seemingly impossible without it.

-\paragraph*{Acknowledgments} B.A. would like to acknowledge the help of Sariel Har-Peled in matters of approximation and of Guillaume Moroz in matters of algebra.
-He would also like to thank Pankaj K. Agarwal for general encouragement.
+\paragraph*{Acknowledgments.} The authors would like to acknowledge significant help of Sariel Har-Peled in matters of approximation and tremendous assistance of Guillaume Moroz in matters of computer algebra.
+B.A.\ would also like to thank Pankaj K.\ Agarwal for general encouragement and moral support.